karthiksharma98/sap-starterkit/README.md

 ## Upload your results to the challenge website

-Once you have written your algorithm and generated your output using the toolkit, you can upload it to the [challenge website](https://eval.ai/web/challenges/challenge-page/800/overview).
+Once you have written your algorithm and generated your output using the toolkit (results.json), you can upload it to the [challenge website](https://eval.ai/web/challenges/challenge-page/800/overview).

 ## Baseline Methods Explained